Friday 10 November 1939

 Convoy OA 33 departs from Southend, Convoy OB 33 departs from Liverpool, and Convoy HX 8 departs from Halifax.

 Holland: Spooked on 10 November 1939 by the Venlo Incident, which violated Dutch sovereignty, the Dutch increase their precautions against invasion.
-This includes some precautionary flooding, cancelling army leave and similar measures.
+This includes some precautionary flooding, canceling army leave and similar measures.
 The US consulate in Amsterdam warns US citizens to leave Holland.

 Since Hans Oster's leaks contained out-of-date information pinning the date of the German invasion to 12 November, the Dutch are scrambling as the day approaches.
 The Venlo Incident - entirely unrelated to Fall Gelb - fed into the paranoia.
 This is a typical example of solid military intelligence leading to wasted effort and perhaps ultimately a "boy who cried wolf" situation later due to a change in planning by the other side.

 France: There is a meeting between top officials of France and the British commonwealth, including among others British Foreign Secretary Anthony Eden and French Prime Minister Daladier.
-Delegates from Australia, New Zealand, South Africa and India
+Delegates from Australia, New Zealand, South Africa, and India

 British Government: Prime Minister Chamberlain reports that he has gout, thus explaining his absence from the Paris commonwealth meeting.